davestewart/extension-bus/README.md

 - named buses to easily target processes
 - nested handlers for an API-like interface
 - transparent handling of sync and async calls
+- transparent handling of internal and external calls
 - transparent handling of process and runtime errors
 - a consistent interface for processes and tabs